jtanx/fontforge/doc/sphinx/faq.rst

    Instead of having one global measurement which controls the line spacing for all uses of the font, it is better to have more specific measures which control the line spacing dependent on conditions.
-The OpenType :doc:`'BASE' table <baseline>` does this.
+The OpenType :doc:`'BASE' table </ui/dialogs/baseline>` does this.
 It allows you to specify extent data depending on script, language and active feature (for example, a 'mkmk' feature might increase the line spacing).
 I don't know whether any applications actually make use of these data